 If we do not offer a child a place at this academy, it is because to do so would prejudice the education of other children by allowing the numbers of children in the academy to increase too much.

 If Parents/Carers wish to appeal against a decision to refuse entry, they can do so by applying to the LA.
-An independent appeals panel then meets to consider all appeals by Parents/Carers who have been refused a place at our academy and who wish to appeal against this decision.
-An appeals panel’s decision is binding for all parties concerned.
-If the appeals panel decides that we should admit a child to our school, then we will accept this and continue to do all we can to provide the best education for all the children at our school.
-(Details of appeal arrangements are set out in the Code of Practice on School Admissions Appeals, which came into force in September 2002).
+An independent appeal panel then meets to consider all appeals by Parents/Carers who have been refused a place at our academy and who wish to appeal against this decision.
+An appeal panel’s decision is binding for all parties concerned.
+If the appeal panel decides that we should admit a child to our academy, then we will accept this and continue to do all we can to provide the best education for all the children at our academy.
+(Details of appeal arrangements are set out in the School Admission Appeals Code 2014 https://www.gov.uk/government/publications/school-admissions-appeals-code ).